 In order to use a color contrast evaluation tool, you will need the hex or RGB key for the background and foreground colors you plan to use.
-If you are unable to determine this information easily within your content editing tool, you can use a tool like the Eye Dropper extension for Google Chrome.
+If you are unable to determine this information easily within your content editing tool, you may use a tool like the ColorZilla Chrome Extension.

 Once you've determined the hex or RGB keys, you can use any of the following color contrast ratio checkers to evaluate contrast between background and foreground colors.
 WCAG 2.0 guidelines recommend at least a 4.5:1 contrast ratio.
 All of these color contrast checkers will indicate whether or not specific color combinations comply with WCAG 2.0 Levels A and AA, at or below size 18 font.